KICKS Staff

 * Ms. Mary is certified in Child & Adult CPR and Emergency First Aid.
 She is also a certified Rhythm Works Integrated Dance instructor.

-at KICKS Academy?
+Interested in teaching at KICKS Academy?

 Send a cover letter and resume to: